graphql-java/graphql-java-page/content/blog/threads.md

 GraphQL Java.

-But you still might want to consider using a dedicated GraphQL Java pool as you otherwise use threads which are dedicated to IO.
+But you still might want to consider using a dedicated GraphQL Java pool as you otherwise use threads which are dedicated to IO and the same benefits as in the blocking case apply.

 # Feedback or questions
 We use [GitHub Discussions](https://github.com/graphql-java/graphql-java/discussions) for general feedback and questions.